|TAA||Trade adjustment assistance|

 |Trigger price||See minimum price system.|

-1. Any choice among three options, each which is unsatisfactory.
+1. Any choice among three options, the combination of which is unsatisfactory or contradictory.

 2. Three desirable objectives, any two of which preclude the third.